eyaler/ztml/README.md

 | **ZTML crEnc**                                                                            | html (cp1252) | 818 kB (25%) `mtf=80`                                             | 23.8 kB (37%) `mtf=0`                                            |

 ### Installation
 ```
 git clone https://github.com/eyaler/ztml
 cd ztml
 pip install -r requirements.txt
 ```
+For running validations, you also need to have Chrome, Edge and Firefox installed.

 ### Usage
 A standard simplified pipeline can be run by calling `ztml()` or running `python ztml.py` from the command line.
 See [ztml.py](ztml/ztml.py).